remult/remult/docs/interactive/src/content/tutorial/4-concepts/9-testing/2-testing-api-rules/content.md

 1. **Test Setup with `beforeEach`**:

-   - A test database is created using `createSqlite3DataProvider`, and `ensureSchema` verifies that the necessary tables exist.
-   - Initial data, such as a task titled "my task," is inserted into the database as if on the backend.
-   - The `TestApiDataProvider` is then set as the active data provider, wrapping the SQLite database and ensuring each operation simulates an API call.
+   - we set up the test environment to use `TestApiDataProvider`, simulating an API call for each database operation.
+   - We also create an initial task in the database to test authorization logic on existing data.

 2. **Testing API Rules**:
    - Each test simulates different user scenarios to verify the `delete` permission on tasks: